turbot/steampipe-plugin-urlscan/docs/tables/urlscan_console.md

 ---
-title: "Steampipe Table: urlscan_console - Query OCI Urlscan Console using SQL"
+title: "Steampipe Table: urlscan_console - Query Urlscan Console using SQL"
 description: "Allows users to query Urlscan Consoles, specifically providing insights into scan results, associated metadata, and related information."
 ---

-# Table: urlscan_console - Query OCI Urlscan Console using SQL
+# Table: urlscan_console - Query Urlscan Console using SQL

 Urlscan Console is a part of Oracle Cloud Infrastructure's security services.
 It allows users to perform security scans and provides detailed analysis of the scan results.
-The console aids in identifying security threats, vulnerabilities, and helps in maintaining the overall security posture of your OCI resources.
+The console aids in identifying security threats, vulnerabilities, and helps in maintaining the overall security posture of your resources.

 ## Table Usage Guide

-The `urlscan_console` table provides insights into the scan results within OCI's Urlscan Console.
+The `urlscan_console` table provides insights into the scan results within Urlscan Console.
 As a security analyst, explore scan-specific details through this table, including vulnerabilities, associated metadata, and related information.
-Utilize it to uncover information about potential threats and vulnerabilities, and to verify the security posture of your OCI resources.
+Utilize it to uncover information about potential threats and vulnerabilities, and to verify the security posture of your resources.

+**Important Notes**
+- You must specify the `scan` in the `where` clause to query this table.

 ## Examples